chri3i/Ruvaak-Readme/README.md

 - Lucien (If you set a supported nickname, he will call you by that)
 - SkyUI
 - The Ultimate Dodge Mod (there is a profile loaded for gamepad users as I play with a gamepad myself)
-- V.Dynamic Realism (there is a profile to load with my pick but you can change stuff however you like there)
 - Combat Difficulty Customizer (again, default profile is loaded but if the game is too hard/easy you can tweak stuff there)